 Choose an image in the list of images and drag it into the frame.

 You can also place an image in an area by double-clicking it with the left mouse button.

 Note: Transferring photos to a frame by double-clicking is more useful when a frame has only one area.
 If there is more than one area, the program will choose a photo based on its aspect ratio in relation to the area.
 For example, horizontal photos (which have greater width than height) would be placed in horizontal areas, etc.

 To reposition an image in the frame, bring the cursor into the selected area and left-click (the cursor's shape will change to that of perpendicular bilateral arrows ), then while keeping the left mouse button pressed, drag the cursor.

 To resize an image in the frame, bring the cursor to the edge of the selection box (the cursor will change shape to that of a bilateral arrow ), and after pressing and holding the left mouse button, drag the cursor to increase or decrease the size of the image.

 To rotate an image, bring the cursor near to a corner marker of the selection box (the cursor will change to the shape of elliptical double arrows ), press the left mouse button and while keeping it held, move the cursor.

-When working with a frame, the original photos are converted to its format.
-Therefore, if the frame's format is RGB/8, the photos will be converted to this format also.
+Attention!
+The original photo is converted to the frame format.
+Therefore, if the frame is RGB/8, the photos will be converted to this format as well.
 Keep this in mind when creating your own frames.